thalera/Periodic-Messages/README.md

 # Periodic-Messages
-Create periodic messages like "Hi -> Hydrogen Iodine" using any message you'd like!
+Create periodic messages (AKA elegrams) like "Hi -> Hydrogen Iodine" using any message you'd like!
 The program can also do this in reverse, i.e. "Hydrogen Iodine -> Hi".
 The program finds all solutions for the given input.